alberthfang/alberthfang.github.io/_pages/research.md

 > &nbsp;

+**Do Minority Democrats Provide Better Minority Policy Representation than Non-Minority Democrats?
+A Design-Based Approach and Evidence from Latino Representation in the U.S. States**

+> <a onclick="openClose('latinord')" style="cursor: pointer;">Abstract <i class="fa fa-plus-square" aria-hidden="true"></i></a>

+> <p markdown="1" id="latinord" class="texter">As racial and ethnic minorities have become more closely aligned with the Democratic Party and as Democrats become more racially liberal, what is the added value of descriptive representation for minority policy representation above and beyond electing a Democrat?
+I argue that theory can yield different predictions of the direction of this effect even when holding district and electoral conditions and the party of the elected legislator constant.
+To test these competing predictions, I examine the case of Latino representation in U.S. state legislative districts.
+Applying a regression discontinuity design to an original database of election returns in 23 U.S. states combined with data on over 900,000 introduced bills, I assess the effect of electing a Latino Democrat instead of a non-Latino Democrat in safe Democratic districts on the roll call voting and bill sponsorship behavior of the elected legislator on Latino-interest bills.
+Legislators who just win in these district-elections exhibit similar roll call voting behavior and similar bill sponsorship on Latino-interest bills regardless of their ethnicity.
+I also find suggestive evidence that the marginal Latino Democrat elected to office from these districts sponsors more pro-Latino bills than the marginal non-Latino Democrat.
+These findings suggest that in a context where parties are ideologically and racially polarized such that Democratic representation is considered a proxy for racial representation, descriptive representation continues to matter to ensure that minority policy priorities are included on legislative agendas across the U.S. states.</p>

+> &nbsp;

 **The Comparative Effectiveness on Turnout of Positively versus Negatively Framed Voter Mobilization Appeals** (with Alan S. Gerber, Gregory A. Huber, and Catlan E. Reardon)

 > **Invited to revise and resubmit at _American Politics Research_** &bull; [Local PDF](../research/posneg_paper.pdf) &bull; [Online Appendix](../research/posneg_appx.pdf) &bull; <a onclick="openClose('posneg')" style="cursor: pointer;">Abstract <i class="fa fa-plus-square" aria-hidden="true"></i></a>